Economy of Pittsburgh: Economic development plan

 The economic development plan includes enterprise zones, research and technology developments, development of research parks, such as the University of Pittsburgh Applied Research Center, partnerships with economic development organizations, and venture capital initiatives.

 An Urban Enterprise Zone is a location within the inner city free from import duties, taxes, and some government regulations.
 Studies of enterprise zones have shown increased job growth and investment.
 In the majority of studies, there is an apparent relationship between the creation of enterprise zones and increased economic activity in the zones.
 The zones also show economic activity not typical of the surrounding metropolitan area.
 However, success is often questionable and subject to local conditions.
 Allegheny County has 26 enterprise zones, in which 17 are in the City of Pittsburgh.

 The research and technology sector is growing due to the local universities, medical centers, the technology cluster, and the provision of financial capital to fund its development.
 These attributes provide the specific infrastructure required of sought-after industries.
 Therefore, this could attract business to the region and sustain or expand existing firms, which should result in a net increase in total jobs.
 However, this type of development is still fairly new, which means it is difficult to draw any noteworthy conclusions about its potential.
 Also, the presence of universities provides the context for university-industry technology transfers, which is the effective movement of technology to industry via students trained in detailed programs to meet the detailed wants of the industry.

 Economic upward mobility

 According to a 2014 report published by the National Bureau of Economic Research, Pittsburgh is the second-best American city for intergenerational economic mobility; in other words, Pittsburgh is the second best city to achieve the American Dream.

 2013 news

-As of early 2013 the largest property managers in the Pittsburgh area included CBRE Group, Oxford Development, RIDC and Jones Lang Lasalle.
+As of early 2013 the largest property managers in the Pittsburgh area included CBRE Group, Oxford Development, RIDC and JLL.

-On August 13, 2013, the Pittsburgh Post-Gazette reported that the H. J. Heinz Company would lay off 350 office employees who work in the Pittsburgh area.
+On August 13, 2013, the Pittsburgh Post-Gazette reported that Heinz would lay off 350 office employees who work in the Pittsburgh area.
 After the layoff, the company will still have approximately 800 employees in the Pittsburgh area.